ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 - 1. The introduced mechanisms can be benchmarked in isolation and do not affect existing performance behavior.
 - 2. The introduced mechanisms cannot be fully benchmarked in isolation, but they only have a limited impact on the existing performance benchmarks.
 - 3. The introduced mechanisms cannot be benchmarked in isolation and have a substantial impact on existing performance benchmarks or have complex interactions with existing mechanisms.

+#### Security risks

+Introduces or modifies mechanisms that could compromise the security of the chain, users, validators, or other stakeholders, if not implemented properly.

+- 0. No new mechanisms are introduced that could pose a security risk.
+- 1. The introduced mechanisms are self-contained, can be validated in isolation, and do not alter existing invariants that could pose a security risk for any stakeholders.
+- 2. The introduced mechanisms interact with a limited number of existing components, slightly altering their security assumptions and requiring a targeted security review or fuzzing.
+- 3. The introduced mechanisms interact with multiple existing components, including critical ones, substantially altering their security assumptions and requiring an extensive security review and fuzzing.

+#### Cross-EIP interactions

+Introduces or modifies mechanisms that affect other EIPs in either the same or past forks.

+- 0. Fully self-contained EIP that does not depend on, modify, or conflict with any other EIP.
+- 1. The EIP interacts with one or more other EIPs in a non-critical and limited way but can be tested independently for the most part.
+- 2. The EIP depends on or modifies one or more other EIPs such that coordinated testing and consideration is required, but interactions are limited in scope and not complex.
+- 3. The EIP has strong interdependencies with multiple EIPs, requiring extensive coordinated cross-EIP testing as well as potential re-design of existing test vectors.

 ### Checklist